 However, starting in 2005, I began writing online serials of works that readers want and publishers don't.
 The first two were Ethshar novels, but I decided they didn't all have to be; Realms of Light was a candidate for serialization.

 And in 2008, I serialized it.
-It was not a great success, so although I did complete Realms of Light, I have no plans to continue the series I call the Cases of Carlisle Hsing, nor to set any more stories on Epimetheus, even though the fine folks at FoxAcre Press have asked me to write a third.
+It was not a great success, so although I did complete Realms of Light, I don't know whether I'll ever continue the series I call the Cases of Carlisle Hsing, nor to set any more stories on Epimetheus.

 Factoids, In-Jokes, & Trivia:

 - "Hsing" is the Wade-Giles spelling of the Chinese word for "star" -- a bit of an in-joke there.
 Wade-Giles has been replaced by Pinyin, which implies that Carlisle Hsing's direct-male-line ancestors had left China and adopted a westernized spelling before the end of the 20th century.